This site is intended for healthcare professionals only

 The most effective management of achondroplasia means anticipating specific complications at every stage of development.

-Keep these complications top-of-mind to help give families a perspective of what to watch out for2-9
+Keep these complications top-of-mind to help give families a holistic perspective of what to watch out for:2-9

 Sleep disordered breathing